 Beverley Townsend has served as an Employer Trustee since 2008.
 She currently sits on the Finance and Administration Committee.
 A health care consultant, she is a past Chair of ACAATO (precursor to Colleges Ontario), past Chair of the Loyalist College Board of Governors, and current Chair of the Loyalist College Foundation.
 Ms. Townsend has 30 years of management and administration experience in the public healthcare sector.

-Gretchen Van Riesen was appointed an Employer Trustee effective July 20, 2015.
-She sits on the Investment Committee.
+Gretchen Van Riesen has served as an Employer Trustee since 2015.
+She is the Co-Chair of the Governance Committee, and sits on the Investment Committee of the Board.
 Ms. Van Riesen has decades of experience in the pension and benefits industry.
 She previously worked at CIBC as Vice President, Global Pension and Benefits.
-Ms. Van Riesen sits on a number of pension committees including the Board of the Municipal Employers Pension Centre of Ontario (MEPCO), on which she has served since 2008.
+She sits on a number of pension committees including the Board of the Municipal Employers Pension Centre of Ontario (MEPCO), on which she has served since 2008.
 She is former Chair of the Pension Investment Association of Canada as well as former Chair of the Association of Canadian Pension Management.

 Subcommittees of the Board